 Covering matcha plants with straw, bamboo mats, or vinyl tarps increases the amount of chlorophyll in the leaves, giving them their deep, green color.
 Not only does this method of slowing down photosynthesis increase the chlorophyll content, it also increases the amino acid content, giving quality matcha its distinct umami flavor.
 The idea behind this is to starve the plants so they crave more sunlight.

 Usually, sencha tea is picked with the stem, shoot, and two or three opened leaves intact (more leaves are intact if picked by machine).
 Sencha leaves are fanned with damp air to maintain freshness, and then steamed to prevent oxidation.
 After cooling, the leaves are pressed, dried, and made ready for distribution.
 The leaves may be rolled depending on the specific processing techniques of the region from which they’re grown.
 Rolling the leaves produces a needle-like shape which intensifies the flavors when steeped and is usually seen in Chinese tea.
+(Read my other article comparing Japanese Tea and Chinese Tea here.)

-Unlike sencha, only the youngest parts of the plant are picked when harvesting matcha, more specifically: The two leaves at the very tip of the shoot.
+Unlike sencha, only the youngest parts of the plant are picked when harvesting matcha.
+More specifically: The two leaves at the very tip of the shoot.
 Similar to sencha, the soon-to-be-matcha leaves are also steamed to preserve color and nutrients.
 Thus begins the long and laborious process of removing stems and veins.
 The leaves that make it through quality control are called tencha.

 These leaves are then ground by specialized granite grinding wheels.
 And voilà!
 You’ve got matcha!